 This isn’t about guilt.
 It’s about staying in control during a time when so much feels out of your hands.
 Small, consistent check-ins prevent the kind of surprises that turn a tight month into a crisis.

 Lumeway’s Budget Reduction Worksheet walks you through this process step by step — income sources, expense categories, and a clear picture of your new monthly number.
-Grab it as part of the Job Loss & Income Crisis bundle.
+Available at lumeway.co/templates.

 Losing your job is stressful enough.
 Your budget shouldn’t be a mystery on top of it.
 A few hours of honest number-crunching now gives you something invaluable: clarity about how long your money will last and what you can do to stretch it further.